json-api/json-api/_format/1.1/index.md

 ##### <a href="#document-links-link-relation-type" id="document-links-link-relation-type" class="headerlink"></a> Link relation type

-The value of the `rel` member **MUST** be a string or an array of strings that represent link relation type(s).
+The value of the `rel` member **MUST** be a string that represents a link relation type.
 Valid link relation types are defined by [RFC8288 Section 2.1](https://tools.ietf.org/html/rfc8288#section-2.1).

-If a link is represented as a string, or the `rel` member is not given on a link object, the link's relation type **SHOULD** be inferred from the name of the link object.

-An array of link relationship types establishes multiple links that share the same context, target, and target attributes and a client **MUST** treat these links as separate, distinct links.
-A client **MUST NOT** infer additional semantics for the link based on a composition of link relation types alone.

 In order to represent a link with reversed semantics, it is **RECOMMENDED** that an alternate link relation type be used or, less preferably, that the